S.Korea says flight attendant infected with virus worked Los Angeles route

 A Korean Air flight attendant who worked on flights between Seoul and Los Angeles subsequently tested positive for the coronavirus, South Korea's disease control agency and sources said on Thursday.
 South Korea reported 334 additional cases of the new coronavirus on Thursday, the largest daily increase yet, as the U.S. State Department issued a new travel warning for South Korea and a joint military drill was postponed.

 The new cases bring the total tally to 1,595, giving South Korea the biggest number of infected people outside China.
 The flight attendant worked on Korean Air's flight KE017 from Seoul's Incheon airport to Los Angeles on Feb.
-19, and on the return flight KE012 on Feb.
+19, and on the return flight, KE012 on Feb.
 20, Yonhap news agency and other media reported.
-A South Korean official familiar with the case verified those flight details.
+A South Korean official familiar with the case verified those flight details, adding that between flights the woman had stayed in Los Angeles overnight.

 "She took a flight after showing symptoms, and we are investigating people who had contact with the employee on the flight," the Korea Centers for Disease Control and Prevention (KCDC) said in a statement on Thursday.
 The flight attendant, described as being in her 20s, later tested positive for the virus, and she is currently in hospital.